pedro-gutierrez/mongomery/README.md

 # Mongomery

-A simple, http driven queue service written in Elixir and backed by MongoDB.
+A simple, http driven store written in Elixir and backed by MongoDB.

 ## Create a stream